-The three letters in "CIA triad" stand for confidentiality, integrity, and availability.
+The three letters in "CIA triad" stand for Confidentiality, Integrity, and Availability.
 The CIA triad is a common, respected model that forms the basis for the development of security systems and policies.
-For BAS systems, the main items is the Availability (is the system up and running) then Integrity (are the BAS communications messages unchanged and still intact) and lastly is the confidentiality still intact for the BAS communications.
+For BAS, the main item is Availability (system is up and running) then Integrity (communications messages unchanged and still intact) and lastly is the Confidentiality still intact for the BAS communications.